- 111 Results© 2018 Hudson Gateway Multiple Listing Service (HGMLS). All rights reserved.

 Although no battles were fought in Mahopac during the American Revolution, the area was strategically important due to its location.
 With troop encampments in nearby Patterson, Yorktown, West Point, and Danbury, Connecticut, it was a cross-roads between key Colonial garrisons.
 Soldiers were stationed in Mahopac Falls to guard the Red Mills, an important center for grinding grain and storing flour for the American troops.

 The locale remained primarily a summer resort until after World War II, when nearby highways such as the Taconic State and Saw Mill River parkways began to make travel by automobile convenient.
 With the passing of the last passenger service to Mahopac in 1959, the hamlet evolved into a year-round community, many of its residents making the commute to New York City.

 COFFEE & COMMERCE

 Built in the spring of 1872, The Freight House was the first building constructed for the New York Central and Hudson River Railroad branch.
 This line serviced freight and passengers from Goldens Bridge to Grand Central Terminal for more than fifty years.
-One hundred years later, I was born into this little hamlet of Carmel with a dream to one day serve my community through food.
-This incredible building fell upon me like a block of ice kept frozen in saw dust (which is how local milk was transported to NYC) so I hopped aboard.
-With the support of family, friends and local businesses, my dream became a reality.
-I welcome you to share in a piece of history, savor a cup of coffee and some homemade food.
+One hundred years later, the owner, Donna Massaro, was born into this little hamlet of Carmel with a dream to one day serve her community through food.
+This incredible building fell upon her like a block of ice kept frozen in saw dust (which is how local milk was transported to NYC) so she hopped aboard.
+With the support of family, friends and local businesses, Donna’s dream became a reality.
+She welcomes you to share in a piece of history, savor a cup of coffee and some homemade food.
 Sit, relax and enjoy Mahopac like never before.

 SYCAMORE PARK – 790 Long Pond Rd, Mahopac